European Young Innovators Festival 2021/22

 Festival in Graz | Curation 4 Impact

 Locally curated on site events - on invitation only

 Graz as city of design, city of human rights, as startup city, green tech city and university city is the ideal location for the European Young Innovators Festival.
-The international delegates will meet and connect with the local ecosystem in diverse formats.
-15 European Young Innovators 2021 - young founders of the best digital solutions improving European societies will meet international speakers, mentors, thought-leaders and ecosystem shakers from the European WSA community.
+The international delegates met and connected with the local ecosystem in diverse formats.
+15 European Young Innovators 2021 - young founders of the best digital solutions improving European societies met international speakers, mentors, thought-leaders and ecosystem shakers from the European WSA community.

 This was the Festival online phase!

 How we can contribute to a united Europe, showing solidarity and learning from each other?
 Together with the WSA community, we discussed the most challenging topics of our time - climate change, gender equality, youth employment, migration, education, democracy and fake news.
 Bold, multi-stakeholder and where international experts, thoughtleaders, government representatives, academia and young entrepreneurs met on a level playing field.
 Event Highlight was the Innovation Pitches by the WSA European Young Innovators 2021 - Digital solutions impacting society by Young Entrepreneurs!
 Learn more about the European Young Innovators 2021!